babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 * `ACTIVATED`: Analogous to a key being pressed (this includes repeated presses for tap-dance)
 * `DEACTIVATED`: Analogous to a key being depressed (also can be repeated)
 * `FINISHED`: Happens if the chord got deactivated and then the dance timer expired.
-* `FINISHED_FROM_ACTIVE`: Happens if the chord was active when the dance timer expired.
+* `PRESS_FROM_ACTIVE`: Happens if the chord was active when the dance timer expired.
 Meaning you at least once activated the chord and then kept holding it down.
 Useful to recognize taps and holds.
+* `FINISHED_FROM_ACTIVE`:  Happens *after* `PRESS_FROM_HOLD` if the chord is still active when the dance timer expires for the second time.
+Useful if you want to recognize long presses, for example for autoshift functionality.
+Can be combined with the `counter` to recognize even longer presses.
 * `RESTART`: The dance is done.
 Happens immediately after `FINISHED` or on chord deactivation from `FINISHED_FROM_ACTIVE`.
 Anything you have to do to get the chord into `IDLE` mode happens here.

+The chords change states based on external and internal events.
+Anytime a chord's function is activated, it may change it's own state.
+Also, on certain events, the chording engine will trigger the functions of all chords in a specific state and *if the chords' state hasn't changed* it will then change it appropriately.
+In this folder is a diagram of the chord's state machine and it's state changes based on external events.
+The diagram assumes only a single chord, the chord can also be affected by other chords, but that is rare, study the code or contact me for details.

 ### Macros